severb/flowy/docs/introduction.rst

 The decision task list has some additional guarantees:

-* No two workers can process decisions for the same workflow at the same time, making each workflow decision sequential.
+* No two workers can process decisions for the same workflow at the same time, making the decisions belonging to the same workflow sequential.
-* The worker always gets the most recent history of a workflow when a decision is polled.
+* A decision always contains the most recent history of a workflow execution.

 Execution Timeout